 Flow batteries are a type of chemical energy storage device, much as lead and lithium batteries are.
 You can read more about how flow batteries work here.

-RedFlow’s Zcell has a number of features that make it stand out over other home battery storage products available on the Aussie market.
-Namely:
+RedFlow’s Zcell solar battery has a number of features that make it stand out over other home battery storage products available on the Australian market:

 - No electrolyte degradation.
 The ability of the ZCell to hold a charge does not degrade over time, because the electrolyte does not break down with use (as happens in most other non-flow chemical batteries).
 This means that one battery cycle will consist of the charge and discharge of 10kWh of energy (minus efficiency losses).